amynic/TechHer/README.md

     FROM @in
     USING Extractors.Csv(skipFirstNRows:1);

-// Take data and count distinct user IDs.
-Aggregate the query by full date (per day)
+// Take extracted data and count the character spoken lines in the dataset
 @calculation =
     SELECT
         raw_character_text,